 But if you view life from the standpoint that your purpose in this life is to mature as a person and grow spiritually, then every situation can be viewed as a gift—particularly the challenging ones, for these are often the ones that offer the greatest opportunities for growth.

 If I hadn’t experienced depression all those years ago, I would never have signed up for the 6-month meditation retreat that transformed my life in wondrous ways.

 Or the heartbreak of my partner leaving me that broke open a dam inside my heart— a block that had been holding me back all my life — enabling me (over time) to experience a whole new level of joy and inner connection.
 Anything less intense wouldn’t have done the job.

-The spiritual teacher Ram Dass described his stroke and subsequent confinement to a wheelchair as an “act of Divine grace.”
+With hindsight, the spiritual teacher Ram Dass described his stroke and subsequent confinement to a wheelchair as an “act of Divine grace.”